rust-lang/rfcs/text/0000-quick-debug-macro.md

 3. + For `($($val: expr),+)`

 For each `$val` (the expression), the following is printed, comma separated:
 The value of the expression is presented on the right hand side (RHS) of an equality sign `=` while the result of `stringify!(expr)` is presented on the left hand side (LHS).
 This is done so that the developer easily can see the syntactic structure of the expression that evaluted to RHS.

 In other words, the following: `eprint!("{} = {:#?}", stringify!($lab), tmp);`.

 3. + For `($($lab: expr => $val: expr),+)`:

 For each `$lab => $val` (the label and expression), the following is printed, comma separated: The value of the expression is presented on RHS of an equality sign `=` while the label is presented on LHS.

 In other words, the following: `eprint!("{} = {:#?}", stringify!($lab), tmp);`.

-**NOTE:** The label is only guaranteed when it is a string slice literal.
+**NOTE:** The label is only guaranteed to work when it is a string slice literal.

 **NOTE:** The exact output format is not meant to be stabilized even when/if the macro is stabilized.

 ## Example implementation

 The `dbg!` macro is semantically (with the notable detail that the helper macros and any non-`pub` `fn`s must be inlined in the actual implementation):

 ```rust
 macro_rules! cfg_dbg {